Monica Simpson

-Monica Simpson is a queer Black activist, artist, and executive director of SisterSong Women of Color Reproductive Justice Collective, the United States' largest organization dedicated to reproductive justice for women of color.
+Monica Raye Simpson is a queer Black activist, artist, and executive director of SisterSong Women of Color Reproductive Justice Collective, the United States' largest organization dedicated to reproductive justice for women of color.

 Early life and education

 Monica Raye Simpson grew up in Wingate, North Carolina.
 She was often the only black child in spaces such as honors classes, which she says started her on the path to activism for the rights of black people and women.

 Simpson received a bachelor's degree in communications at Johnson C. Smith University, a Historically Black University (HBCU) where she organized for LGBTQ rights both on and off campus.
-After graduation, she became the Operations Director and the first person of color at the Charlotte Lesbian & Gay Community Center.
+After graduation, she became the operations director and the first person of color at the Charlotte Lesbian & Gay Community Center.
 Simpson was a co-founder of the Charlotte's Black Gay Pride Celebration, for which she received awards from the National Black Justice Coalition and the Human Rights Coalition.

 Career

-Simpson moved to Atlanta, Georgia in 2010 to become the Development Coordinator for SisterSong Women of Color Reproductive Justice Collective, the national, multi-ethnic organization that first launched the reproductive justice movement for women of color in the United States.
-She rose to Deputy Coordinator in 2011, Interim Executive Director in 2012, and executive director in 2013.
+Simpson moved to Atlanta, Georgia in 2010 to become the development coordinator for SisterSong Women of Color Reproductive Justice Collective, the national, multi-ethnic organization that first launched the reproductive justice movement for women of color in the United States.
+She rose to deputy coordinator in 2011, interim executive director in 2012, and executive director in 2013.

 In 2014, Simpson testified in Geneva before the United Nations Committee on the Elimination of Racial Discrimination, presenting a shadow report created jointly by SisterSong, the Center for Reproductive Rights (CRR), and the National Latina Institute for Reproductive Health.
 The report stated that the United States, by failing to address its crisis in black maternal mortality, was violating an international human rights treaty.
 The committee adopted all of the report's recommendations and called on the United States to “eliminate racial disparities in the field of sexual and reproductive health and standardize the data-collection system on maternal and infant deaths in all states to effectively identify and address the causes of disparities in maternal- and infant-mortality rates.”
 After producing the shadow report, SisterSong and CRR co-founded Black Mamas Matter to address black maternal mortality.
 In 2016, it became independent as the Black Mamas Matter Alliance, and Simpson continued to serve as a Steering Committee Member and then on the advisory board.

 In 2014, Simpson created Artists United for Reproductive Justice, the first program facilitating artists of color to create artwork designed to help shift US culture toward reproductive justice.

 In 2016, Simpson was one of the first two reproductive justice leaders to speak before the Democratic National Convention Platform Drafting Committee, which then included repealing the Hyde Amendment on the Platform for the first time.